 (a) Normal spinel: where the tetrahedral A-sites are occupied by divalent metal ions and trivalent ions occupy B sites.
-A majority of these ferrites present paramagnetic behavior, ions are located on both A and B sites.
+A majority of these ferrites present paramagnetic behavior,

+(b) Inverse spinel: where all the divalent ions are present in the octahedral site while trivalent ions are located on both A and B sites.
 The spin moments of the trivalent ions in an inverse spine] are canceled (direction of moment on A sites is opposed to B sites) whereas the spin moments of the divalent ions are aligned, resulting in a net magnetic moment [6] and